The stethoscope, a mainstay in the toolkit of medical professionals worldwide, is a device cloaked in simplicity yet profound in its implications.

 The Stethoscope Bell is Used to Hear Which Sounds?

-Where to Place Stethoscope for Heart Sounds?
+Where to Place the Stethoscope for Heart Sounds?

 Do You Listen to Heart Sounds with the Bell or Diaphragm?